-The E-Commerce
+E-Commerce

-Last Updated: January 9, 2023
+Last Updated: October 30, 2023

-What's the Outlook of The E-Commerce Market in Malaysia?
+How's The Development of E-Commerce in Malaysia?

 E-commerce sales in Malaysia have continued to experience strong growth, with double-digit sales increases seen through the past decade.
-This growth has carried over into 2021, although the rate of increase has slowed slightly compared to the previous year.
+This growth has carried over into 2022, although the rate of increase has slowed slightly compared to the previous year.
 Prior to the COVID-19 pandemic, e-commerce was already seeing robust growth in Malaysia.
-However, the pandemic has led to an even greater increase in sales, with growth rates slowing only slightly in 2021 despite the higher base from which sales in the category are now starting.
+However, the pandemic has led to an even greater increase in sales, with growth rates slowing only slightly in 2022 and 2021 despite the higher base from which sales in the category are now starting.

 The COVID-19 pandemic and the resulting social distancing regulations have been the main drivers of the high consumer interest in e-commerce.
 In 2021, non-essential retail outlets, including non-grocery specialists, were forced to close for several weeks due to quarantine measures in response to the Delta wave of the pandemic.
 Even after reopening, these stores were restricted in their ability to operate at full capacity.
 Many consumers have also been hesitant to shop in crowded stores out of fear of contracting the virus.
 Given these circumstances, it is not surprising that e-commerce has seen very strong sales growth in 2021.

-Malaysia Retail, Value Added | (% of GDP)
+Retail Value Added (% of GDP) in Malaysia

 In addition, since being acquired by Alibaba, Lazada has experienced stagnation.
 These factors have created opportunities for Shopee, which has expanded its reach and product range in order to appeal to a wider consumer base and gain market share from Lazada.
 It is uncertain whether Lazada will be able to recover and present stronger competition to Shopee in the future, but the company has been running strong advertising and marketing campaigns in both the digital and physical realms in an effort to do so.